-- Monitor and remove invasive grassland species, such as Canada thistle (Cirsium arvense). - Keep grassland areas free of pesticides, herbicides, and fertilizers. - To enhance bird habitat, install nest boxes or perching posts. - Rotate grazing areas to leave refuges for breeding birds. - Protect grasslands from hunting and other recreational uses, such as ATV's.
+- Monitor and remove invasive grassland species, such as Canada Thistle (Cirsium arvense). - Keep grassland areas free of pesticides, herbicides, and fertilizers. - To enhance bird habitat, install nest boxes or perching posts. - Rotate grazing areas to leave refuges for breeding birds. - Protect grasslands from hunting and other recreational uses, such as ATV's.

-Grasslands, once established, must be managed to prevent it from succeeding into a forest over time.
+Grasslands, once established, must be managed to prevent them from succeeding into a forest over time.
 Depending on the type and the use of your grassland, there are 3 practices to keep grasslands habitats healthy and productive:

-- mowing/haying
+- Mowing/haying.

-- burning
+- Burning.

-- grazing
+- Grazing.